mikeolubode/dkube-examples/clinical_reg/README.md

 ### Create JupyterLab IDE

+ A JupterLab IDE is used to create the pipeline that trains the model.

  - Navigate to `IDEs` menu on the left
  - Select `+ JupyterLab`
    - **Name:** `<your-ide-name>`  **(Your choice of name)**